Hospital pet program drops stress for patients, staff

-COVID-19 has added significant stress for health care workers over the past two years, individuals who already worked in one of the most stress-inducing environments in the world.
+COVID-19, over the past two years, has added significant stress for health care workers, individuals who already worked in one of the most stress-inducing environments in the world.

 In response to the increased — and in many cases ongoing — levels of stress, Geisinger is using a program involving man’s best friend originally meant to aid patients suffering through what could be the worst moments of their lives to help reduce stress and burnout among employees.